boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 *  **mempool**:
    A node's mechanism for storing unconfirmed operations.
 *  **minimal operation fee**:
-   The minimal fee required by a Tezos baker in order to propagate and include an operation into a block.
+   The minimal fee required by either a Tezos node in order to propagate operations over the gossip network or required by a baker in order to include an operation into a block.
 This fee is set in the Tezos node's configuration.
 For more information see the [developer documentation](https://tezos.gitlab.io/protocols/004_Pt24m4xi.html).
 *  **mutez**:
    The smallest denomination of tez.
-1 tez is equal to 1 million mutez.
+One tez is equal to one million mutez.
 *  **nanotez**:
    _Nanotez_ are used for fine-grained gas calculations for fees.
-1 nanotez is equal to 1,000 mutez.
+One nanotez is equal to one thousand mutez.
 Fees calculated using nanotez are rounded to mutez when being defined in operations.
 *  **tezos node**:
    A peer in the peer-to-peer network.
-A tezos node maintains a local state and propagates blocks and operations.
-Bakers are a subset of nodes that also participate in baking.
+A tezos node maintains local state and propagates blocks and operations in the gossip network.
+A tezos node may also participate in baking.
 *  **operation**:
    An _operation_ is a set of instructions that transform the state of the blockchain.
 Supported operation types are as follows:
    - **origination**: An operation that creates a new smart contract.